yuanmai/swank-clojure/README.md

 incompatible with swank-clojure.

-Swank-clojure and SLIME are only tested with GNU Emacs; forks such as Aquamacs and XEmacs may work but are untested.
+Swank-clojure and SLIME are only tested with GNU Emacs; forks such as Aquamacs and XEmacs may work but are not officially supported.

 On Mac OS X, Emacs sessions launched from the GUI don't always respect your configured $PATH.
 If Emacs can't find `lein`, you may need to